maurergroup/SchNet-vdW/README.rst

 1. Go into the SchNet-vdW/tests folder.

 2a.
-Running DFT optimizations: Note that you need fhi-aims for this purpose Execute one of the available python scripts that contain "mbd" in their names.
+Running DFT optimizations: Note that you need FHI-aims for this purpose Execute one of the available Python scripts that contain "mbd" in their names.

 2b.
 Running ML optimizations: